Contents

-What is Strategic Management ?
+- What is the Strategic Management Process?

 What is the Strategic Management Process?